drewanderson17/TeamGarlicBread/CI-Python/A1_Frontend_Test_Cases_20119615_Daniel_Goldstein.md

 * Click submit form button
 * Call frontend.postForm, which is a [POST] call to the backend
 * Open /allTickets and ensure ticket just submitted is being correctly displayed
-* Displayed ticket should show, name, available quantity, price and it's expiration date
+* Displayed ticket should show name, quantity, price, the seller's email and it's expiration date

 ---
 ##### Test case R3.0.7